OpenBSD manual page server

 ~/.ssh/id_rsa.pub

-Contains the DSA, ECDSA, authenticator-hosted ECDSA, Ed25519, authenticator-hosted Ed25519 or RSA public key for authentication.
+Contains the ECDSA, authenticator-hosted ECDSA, Ed25519, authenticator-hosted Ed25519 or RSA public key for authentication.
 The contents of this file should be added to ~/.ssh/authorized_keys on all machines where the user wishes to log in using public key authentication.
 There is no need to keep the contents of this file secret.

 /etc/moduli